sbusard/tkCanvasGraph/README.rst

     root.mainloop()

-It creates a new tkinter window, fills it with a `CanvasFrame` (a tkinter frame containing a canvasGraph `frame.canvas`, but also buttons to apply layouts, and scrollbars), then add two vertices and one edge.
+It creates a new tkinter window, fills it with a `CanvasFrame` (a tkinter frame containing a tkCanvasGraph `frame.canvas`, but also buttons to apply layouts, and scrollbars), then add two vertices and one edge.

-Another example is the `canvasGraph/__main__.py` file:
+Another example is the `tkCanvasGraph/__main__.py` file:

 .. code::

-    python -m canvasGraph
+    python -m tkCanvasGraph

 It opens a similar window with additional functionalities: